Ehsaan Laskar

 Profile

-I am a postgraduate researcher at the University of Leeds, working on low-carbon concrete with calcined clays under the supervision of Prof. Leon Black, Prof. Susan A Bernal, and Dr. Yuvaraj Dhandapani.
-I am part of the EUREKA project, focusing on developing low-carbon cement using locally abundant clay and limestone resources to promote sustainability in construction.
-With an MSc in Engineering Project Management from University of Leeds and a Bachelor's in Civil Engineering from Assam Science and Technology University, I also brings three years of prior experience as a Project Manager, specialising in building Electrical Substations in Northeast India.
+I am a postgraduate researcher at the University of Leeds, working on low-carbon concrete with calcined clays under the supervision of Prof. Leon Black, Dr. Yuvaraj Dhandapani and Dr. Hisham Hafez.
+As part of the EUREKA project, my research focuses on developing sustainable cement using locally available clay and limestone to reduce the carbon footprint of construction.
+I hold an MSc in Engineering Project Management from the University of Leeds and a Bachelor's in Civil Engineering from Assam Science and Technology University.
+Prior to my PhD, I worked for three years as a Project Manager, specialising in the construction of electrical substations across Northeast India.

 Research interests